 Building a Career

 Quality assurance specialists may work in a wide variety of manufacturing environments or within large Web development and software companies.
 Food manufacturers, pharmaceutical companies, and the clothing manufacturers all employ quality assurance specialists.
 Since the fields of quality control and quality management are closely related, quality assurance majors may go on to work in these areas as well.

-According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage of quality control inspectors was $15.88 as of May 2010.
-Government economists estimate that job growth in this profession will be slower than the average growth rate for all professions, at 8% from 2010 to 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage of quality control inspectors is $15.88.
+Government economists estimate that job growth in this profession will be slower than the average growth rate for all professions, at 8%.
 Individuals should note that these figures represent estimates, and that actual earnings will vary based on experience, location, and wider economic circumstances.
 According to the BLS, growth rates are expected to decline due to increased automation within the industry.
 However, certain manufacturing environments, such as the medical and biotechnology fields, will continue to rely on quality assurance inspectors.